MizterB/RetroPie-Setup-Ubuntu/README.md

 Of course, your mileage may vary when using this script.
 I have organized it into functions to improve readability.
 If you don't want to run the full script, you can copy/paste the sections that apply to the specific changes you wish to make.
 Just note that many of these command would need to be run in `sudo` if executed independently and *variable substitution may be required*.

-## Usage (Tested Steps)
+## Installing the Base OS
+### Manual Install
-- Perform a basic install of Ubuntu Server (this was tested on 18.04.2 LTS) using default options
+- Perform a basic install of Ubuntu Server or Ubuntu Mini (this was tested on 18.04.2 LTS) using default options
   - Language: `english`
   - Keyboard: `english`
   - Username: `pi`
   - Password: `raspberry`
   - Partition Scheme: `entire disk` (preferred, not required)
   - Optional Install: `openssh-server` (recommended for remote access, copy/paste)
+### Automated Preseed Install
+If you are familiar with the use of Preseed files to automate Ubuntu installs (no support here), you can use the included `retropie.preseed` to perform a basic install against a Server or Mini installer.

+## Installing RetroPie
 - Log in as the `pi` user and download a local copy of this script:

   `wget "https://raw.githubusercontent.com/MizterB/RetroPie-Setup-Ubuntu/master/retropie_setup_ubuntu.sh"`